ThinhPhoenix/github-pages/README.md

         with:
           token: ${{ secrets.GITHUB_TOKEN }}
           branch: public
-          folder: dist #⚡Adjust to your build output folder (dist or out)
+          folder: dist #🗲Adjust to your build output folder (dist or out)
 ```

 ---